 CDL Glossary

-Plain-English definitions for CDL beginners researching training, school, endorsements, jobs, and pay.
+Clear definitions for CDL applicants researching training, school, endorsements, jobs, and pay.

 ELDT